Introduction to the University

 Morris Recreation Center (MRC)

-The Morris Recreation Center is a $12 million state-of-the-art recreation facility that is a focal point of the campus life at Texas A&M University-Commerce.
+Opened in the summer of 2003, the Morris Recreation Center is a $12 million state-of-the-art recreation facility that is a focal point of the campus life at Texas A&M University-Commerce.
 The facility features the following activity areas: two multipurpose basketball courts, a 45 foot climbing wall and bouldering wall, three lane jogging track, four multipurpose racquetball courts, large fitness room with cardiovascular machines and weight equipment, fitness activity room, classroom, lounge, and men's and women's locker rooms.
-The outside area includes: heated leisure pool, two-tier hot tub, two sand volleyball courts, picnic tables, barbeque pits, and a sunbathing area.
-The newest addition to the facility will include an outdoor multipurpose activity court that will house numerous intramural and special events as well as be available for informal recreation.
+The outside area includes: An Outdoor MAC Courst, heated leisure pool, two-tier hot tub, two sand volleyball courts, picnic tables, and a sunbathing area.
+The newest addition to the facility is the outdoor Multi Activity Court that will house numerous intramural and special events as well as be available for informal soccer, futsal and valleyball.
 The Morris Recreation Center serves as the "heartbeat" of student life where participants can learn, engage, grow, and recreate.
-Additional information about our services is available at the department's website: www.tamuc.edu/campusrec or by calling our business center at 903-468-8128.
+Additional information about our services is available at the department's website: www.tamuc.edu/campusrec or by calling our business center at 903-468-3170.

 Cain Sports Complex

 Located on the western edge of campus, the Cain Sports Complex is a multi-purpose outdoor facility for Texas A&M University-Commerce.
-It features multiple sport fields, multipurpose green space, two barbeque grills, and eight picnic tables.
-Home to Campus Recreation's intramural program, the Cain Sports Complex plays host to numerous outdoor Intramural events.
+It features multiple sport fields, multipurpose green space.
+Home to Campus Recreation's intramural program, the Cain Sports Complex plays host to numerous outdoor intramural events.
 This area is great for parties, organizational events, or simply a fun weekend with family or friends with an approved reservation.